 - a.
 Instruct the sender how to complete, legibly and accurately, PS Form 2976, as required.
 The sender's failure to complete the form properly can delay delivery of the item or inconvenience the sender and addressee.
 Moreover, a false, misleading, or incomplete declaration can result in the seizure or return of the item and/or in criminal or civil penalties.
 The Postal Service assumes no responsibility for the accuracy of information that the sender enters on PS Form 2976. - b.
 Verify that the sender has entered the information on the form, and has signed and dated the form in the spaces provided on the left side and the right side of the form.
 The sender's address on the mailpiece must match the sender's address on PS Form 2976. - c.
 Enter the total weight of the package on the form, if the sender has not already done so. - d.
-Round stamp the right side of the form (the Post Office copy) and tell the sender that the Postal Service will retain this document for 30 days as a record of mailing. - e.
-To comply with U.S. Census Bureau requirements, it is the customer's responsibility to ensure an appropriate Exemption and Exclusion Legend is selected or displayed on PS Form 2976.
-In addition, items sent to Cuba may require a Proof of Filing Citation or AES Downtime Citation.
+Round stamp the left side of Copy 1 (the Post Office copy) and the left side of Copy 2 (the shipping label).
+Tell the sender that the Postal Service will retain Copy 1 for 30 days as a record of mailing. - e.
+To comply with U.S. Census Bureau requirements, it is the customer's responsibility to ensure that an appropriate AES Exemption is selected or displayed on PS Form 2976.
+In addition, items sent to Cuba may require an Internal Transaction Number or AES Downtime Citation. - f.
+A customer desiring evidence that the mailing has been presented to the Postal Service may purchase a certificate of mailing (see 310).